kinkatse/FACE-MAN/README.md

 <h3>Background</h3>

 This is a face recognition app that checks for two key movements, a person’s open mouth and a person’s closed eyes.
 The app will recognize which of the two specific facial actions you take and display an animation for when your mouth is open or eyes are closed.
-This game would use technologies like Face-api.js/Cloudmersive, Javascript, Canvas, Node.js, HTML, CSS.
+This game would use technologies like MediaDevices, TensorFlow, Javascript, Canvas, Node.js, HTML, CSS.
 The facial movement detection is a variation of algorithms of pixel values of video frames to determine movement in a certain area.

 <h3>Functionality & MVPs</h3>

 In FACE-MAN, the app will:

 1. Ask user to access camera, then show user
-2. If no user is in the detection area, then no user animation will play
+2. Make face recognition for mouth, display animation when mouth is open
-3. Make face recognition for mouth, display animation when mouth is open
+3. Make face recognition for eyes, display animation when eyes are closed
-4. Make face recognition for eyes, display animation when eyes are closed
+4. Make a simple filter

 In addition, this project will include: